Dec. 7, 2018.

 The USDA loan is attractive to those who qualify because it can offer up to 100-percent financing with no money down.
 The U.S. Department of Agriculture Rural Development guarantees this type of loan, reducing a lender’s risk and making up to 100-percent financing available.
 To take advantage of this loan type, you’ll need to purchase in an eligible USDA-designated rural area.
 But not to worry, “rural” doesn’t always mean country.
 Many suburban areas qualify for USDA financing too.

 Remind me, where can I find a Cornerstone near me?
-We’re lending in 40 states.
+We’re lending in 38 states (and the District of Columbia).

 Score 18-22: VA.